fed135/Logger/README.md

 - Need prettier error statements

 Logger aims to solve ALL of these issues and more!
-It's a library that is build next to the browser's default console and does not override it.
+It's a library that is build **next** to the browser's default console and does **not** override it.
-It can be loaded as an AMD module or saved globaly.
+It can be loaded as an AMD module or used globaly.

 ![logger](http://i231.photobucket.com/albums/ee109/FeD135/logger.jpg)